Jardi-land/Jardi-land/README.md

 ### Hi there, I'm Jardi-land 👋

 - 🔭 I’m currently working on some FiveM/RedM projects!
-- 🌱 I’m currently learning C# / JAVA / JS
+- 🌱 I’m currently learning JAVA / JS / LUA

 Join My Discord to see all my projects :